 Sue: I was out drinking cider in the park when that was on, love.

-The Doctor, Zoe and Carstairs eventually find themselves in the aliens’ landing bay.
+The Doctor, Zoe and Carstairs end up in the aliens’ landing bay.

-Sue: It looks like Palitoy have designed an Air Traffic Control centre.
+Sue: It looks like Palitoy designed an Air Traffic Control centre.

 Sue: Yes, we know that already.
 He’s the Master.
-However, I’m still a bit confused.
-I thought the Time Lords were all wiped out in the Time War, so how can they be around now?
+But I’m still confused.
+I thought the Time Lords were wiped out in the Time War, so how can they be around now?

 Me: Well, the Time War hasn’t actually happened yet.

-Sue: Yes, but surely if it was a Time War then it must have happened in the past and the future at the same time.
-Or the Doctor could just go back in the past to see Gallifrey.
+Sue: Yes, but if it was a Time War then it must have happened in the past and the future at the same time.
+Or the Doctor could just go back to the past to save Gallifrey.

 Me: Are you insane?

-Sue: I just assumed that the reason he couldn’t go back home was because his home didn’t exist any more.
-Stop looking at me like that.
+Sue: I thought he couldn’t go back home because his home didn’t exist any more.
+Stop looking at me like that, Neil.

-Sue: The Master has really cool sideburns.
+Sue: His sideburns are very cool.
 It must take him hours to trim them in the morning.
-Or does he get a minion to do it for him?
+Or does he get a minion to do that for him?

-Meanwhile, back in the war zone, the alien Captain von Weich is being guarded by a young English private named Moor.
+The alien who’s masquerading as Captain von Weich is imprisoned by a young British private named Moor.